crossbrowsertesting/selenium-protractor/readme.md

 ## Running Parallel Specs

-In addition to running specs to parallel browsers, we can run parallel specs.
+Running specs in parallel with Protractor is even easier than running multiple browsers.
 Only three lines need to change to our original configuration file to make this happen.
-You should see a third configuraton file called in this repository called 'conf_parallel_spec.js':
+You should see a third configuraton file in this repository called 'conf_parallel_spec.js':

 ```
 exports.config = {